dekuNukem/FAP80/README.md

 FAP80 is a Z80 retro computer with modern twists to make the experience of designing, programming, and debugging this computer as painless and straightforward as possible.

-for example, it has an active backplane brained by an STM32 microcontroller. can take over the bus for EEPROM uploads, so you don't have to  a dedicated EEPROM programmer is not needed.
+As an example, FAP80 has an active backplane managed by a STM32 microcontroller.
+Since it can take over the bus and write into EEPROM directly, there is no need to take off the EEPROM to burn programs, or have a EEPROM programmer at all.

-It aims

 5-slot active backplane with 2.2-inch information LCD and button controls